Statham man cited after crash kills Braselton man

 Leach was the driver of a Harley Davidson motorcycle traveling east on Old Pendergrass Road.
 Justin N. Smith, 24, of Statham, failed to yield when turning left into the recreation department.
 Leach’s motorcycle struck Smith’s Chevrolet Silverado and he was ejected several feet.

-According to the Georgia State Patrol, Smith had more than 2,800 feet of sigh visibility.
+According to the Georgia State Patrol, Smith had more than 2,800 feet of sight visibility.
 He said a vehicle turning right onto Plantation Drive hindered his ability to see Leach’s motorcycle.

 Smith was cited for failure to yield when turning left and second degree homicide by vehicle.